Discover Electrical Engineering at UW Bothell

 The BSEE Program is designed to accommodate students from diverse backgrounds including working students who desire a non-traditional program of study.
 Students are exposed to various learning environments including being in the classroom, on-line and hands-on lab work.
 Electrical Engineering classes are typically offered in the late afternoon and early evening.

 The BSEE Program encourages applications from students who have unique and varied cultural and life experiences.
 UW Bothell emphasizes close collaboration between students and faculty through team-based projects, presentations, research opportunities, internships and work-study programs, creating a positive, experiential, learning environment.

 Please feel free to contact us for additional information.

-In September 2013 the University of Washington Bothell Electrical Engineering program received ABET accreditation.
+The University of Washington Bothell Electrical Engineering program has received ABET accreditation.
 All graduates of the program are retroactively included under the umbrella of the ABET accreditation.